sub-c/AllegroDotNet/README.md

 ## :warning: Troubleshooting

+* If you get "access violation" errors when trying to call to Allegro functions, ensure you do not have multiple versions of the Allegro library in your path.
+For example, on Windows systems, if you have a MinGW Allegro .DLL file in the path, and another VC++ Allegro .DLL next to your .EXE, AllegroDotNet will load both libraries and can invoke the function from the wrong .DLL library.

+	* If this is a legitimate concern for you, you may provide your own more strict interop provider.
+See the above 'Custom Interop Providers' section for how to write your own.

 * If you get "unbalanced stack" or "attempted to read or write protected memory" errors, ensure your application is running the correct "bit-ness" that matches the version of Allegro 5 being used.
 You cannot use x64 Allegro 5 in your 32-bit .NET application or vice-versa.

 * If calling `Al.InstallSystem()` is failing, ensure the version of Allegro 5 you are trying to load is available.
 You cannot load Allegro 5.2.8 if you pass `LibraryVersion.V529` (5.2.9) to `Al.InstallSystem()`.
 Also ensure the library files (ie, .DLL files on Windows) are available to your executable.